capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/browser.md

 sidebar_label: Browser, wallet & extension
 ---

-# Creating a Secret NFT in a Browser Environment Without Keyring
+# Creating a secret NFT in a browser environment

-This section provides a comprehensive guide on creating a Secret NFT on the Ternoa chain without using a keyring.
+This section provides a comprehensive guide on creating a Secret NFT on the Ternoa chain without using a SEED to retrieve the signer keyring.
 To successfully follow this process, it is recommended that you have a basic understanding of the concepts explained step by step in the following pages:

 - [**Introduction to TEE clusters**](/for-developers/advanced-guides/tee/cluster)
 - [**Generate keys & Encryption**](/for-developers/advanced-guides/tee/encrpypt)